INTP and INFP Relationships: Compatibility, Love, and Friendship

 3. They tend to have more male friends than female friends.

-4. Most of their partners would consider them to be low-maintenance or easy to keep happy.
+4. Most of their partners consider them low-maintenance or easy to keep happy.

 INFPs

-The dominant function for INFPs is introverted feeling.
-Both INFP males and females are caring, creative and gentle, all of which are considered to be more feminine than masculine attributes.
+The dominant function for INFPs is introverted feelings.
+Both INFP males and females are caring, creative and gentle; all considered more feminine than masculine attributes.

 Male INFPs are in a quandary.
 Society expects males to be competitive, non-emotional, and assertive, and male INFPs tend not to display those qualities.
 They are caring, contemplative, and can be emotional, traits generally associated with females.
 Consequently, they often feel out of place and awkward.

-• They are very sensitive, especially about what they perceive to be criticism.
+• They are susceptible, especially to what they perceive to be criticism.

 • They tend not to be focused on sports or competition as other guys might be.